sswietoniowski/learning-go/docs/ide_setup.md

 As far as I know, the best IDE (as of now) for Go is **[GoLand](https://www.jetbrains.com/go/)**.
 It's a paid IDE, but you can get a free license if you're a student or a teacher.

-Because I'm a big fan of Visual Studio Code I will try to use it as much as I can (knowing that it's not the best choice for Go development).
+Because I'm a big fan of Visual Studio Code, I will try to use it as much as I can (knowing that it's not the best choice for Go development).

 Here I will describe how to set up VS Code for Go development, as a start read [this](https://code.visualstudio.com/docs/languages/go) tutorial and also [this](https://levene.me/boost-your-golang-development-with-these-top-vscode-extensions) one.